Top 3 Startup Challenges (And What To Do About Them!)

 Financial struggles are the basis for many startup failures.
 Startups that fail often struggle to generate revenue, allocate funds effectively, manage finances efficiently, or a combination of these factors.

-Specific advice on fixing these problems depends on your niche and specific expenses.
-But these tools and numbers can help you evaluate and improve your startup's financial health.
+Specific advice on fixing these problems depends on your niche and expenses.
+However, the following financial metrics can help you evaluate and improve your startup's financial health.

 Growth Management

-You need to remember that valuable lessons can be learned from all those startups that fail.
-You learn from successful startups, just don't blindly focus on that side of the story.
-This tendency to focus only on successes and overlook the reasons behind failures is known as survivorship bias, and it presents a significant and relatively common challenge for startups.
+Remember that valuable lessons can be learned from all those startups that fail.
+While you can learn from successful startups, don't blindly focus on that side of the story.
+Survivorship bias is a cognitive bias that involves focusing only on successes while overlooking the reasons behind failures; this presents a significant and common challenge for startups.

 Do your best not to compare yourself to other founders or startups.
 Compare yourself with your version of yesterday and focus on what's ahead of you.
-Seek answers to pressing questions or advice in dealing with a struggle, from successes to failures.
+Seek answers to pressing questions or advice in dealing with a struggle from both successes and failures.

 Startup marketing guide download